purescript-halogen/purescript-halogen/docs/guide/02-Introducing-Components.md

       H.modify_ \state -> state + 1
 ```

-This component mantains an integer as its internal state, and updates that state in response to click events on the two buttons.
+This component maintains an integer as its internal state, and updates that state in response to click events on the two buttons.

 This component works, but in a real world application we wouldn't leave all the types unspecified.
 Let's rebuild this component from scratch with all the types it uses.